2025–26 Premiership Rugby: Victory parade

+Following Northampton Saints' victory over Exeter Chiefs in the 2026 Premiership Rugby final, the club held an open-top bus victory parade in Northampton on 21 June 2026.
+The parade departed from Franklin's Gardens at 14:00 BST and travelled through the town centre via Weedon Road, St James Road, Mare Fair, Gold Street, Mercers Row, George Row and Wood Hill before concluding at the Guildhall.
+Supporters lined the route to celebrate the club's third English championship title and second Premiership title in three seasons.

 Promotion/relegation play-off

-Subject to meeting the eligibility criteria for promotion, the champions of the 2025–26 Champ Rugby season will play in a two-legged play-off against the team which finishes 10th in the Premiership table at the end of the regular season.
-The winner, based on aggregate score, will play in the Premiership for the following season.
+At the beginning of the season, it was outlined that subject to meeting the eligibility criteria for promotion, the champions of the 2025–26 Champ Rugby season will play in a two-legged play-off against the team which finishes 10th in the Premiership table at the end of the regular season.
+The winner, based on aggregate score, would play in the Premiership for the following season.
+During the season, however, it was announced that there would be no promotion or relegation, and no play-off, as Prem Rugby moved to a franchise model for the upcoming season.

 Leading scorers

 Note: Flags to the left of player names indicate national team as has been defined under World Rugby eligibility rules, or primary nationality for players who have not yet earned international senior caps.
 Players may hold one or more non-WR nationalities.